Hisaacs/Weather-Dashboard/README.md

 * A dyanmic jQuery web app that allows you to search for the current weather and displays multiple data points for example:
 * A css stylesheet, and the jQuery file with vanilla weather.js

       1. Temperature
       2. Humidity
       3. Wind speed
       4. UV index,
- 5. Also a 5 day forecast.
+      5. Also includes a 5 day forecast.

 ## Technologies Used
 *	JQuery: Used for event listeners of parent and children elements as well as to store and